 - Stressed or annoyed

-Have you ever noticed that when there are changes big or small to your household your cat starts to vocalize more?
+Have you ever noticed that when there are changes, big or small, to your household that your cat starts to vocalize more?
 Some cats communicate their stress or annoyance through meows.
 They’re trying to tell you that they’re not exactly happy with this new situation.

 There likely will be times in your cat’s life where they are sick or injured, and most cats will let you know something is wrong.
 Some illnesses, such as hyperthyroidism or kidney disease, will actually cause a cat to vocalize more, louder, or at night.
 If your cat is hurt, they might meow to let you know they are injured or in pain.

 As cats age, they can be affected by disorientation, cognitive dysfunction, and Alzheimer’s-like symptoms, just like people.
 Your kitty may not exactly be sick, but they’re experiencing aging changes that you should pay attention to.

 Different Types Of Cat Sounds And Their Meaning

 This may mean that your intact female cat is in heat.
 It could also indicate loneliness or illness.

 If your cat hisses at you or another cat, they are telling you that they are upset about something.
 Cats will also hiss when they are scared.

 This indicates that your cat is scared, threatened, or trying to threaten someone.
 If you hear your cat growling, be careful, but investigate to see if anything is wrong.

 If you hear your cat making short chattering noises, you’ll likely find them looking out of a window at small prey-like animals such as birds, chipmunks, or squirrels.